julia-rodrigo/julia-rodrigo/README.md

 - 💞️ I’m looking to collaborate on ...
      Making a pokemon-like game with other fans of the franchaise.
 Or any pixel rpg format.
-     But to be honest, just about anything to do with coding in a gaming engine is a huge benefit for me already.
+     I would also like to make a new reponsive app.
+But the best would be to make an app that takes pokemon API through user requests and filters.
+It is something I am thinking of currently.

      I will be happy with anything to do with experience in a computer science driven company.